This document walks you through the process of configuring permissions for reports generated in Checkbox.

-When the ACL appears, you will be looking at the Access List tab by default.
-This view shows you who is already included on the ACL (left-hand box) and what their individual permission settings are (right-hand box).
+When you open the report ACL, you will be looking at the Access List tab by default.
+This view shows you who is already included on the ACL (left-hand panel) and what their permission settings are (right-hand panel).

 To add a user/group to the ACL, move to the Add Users/Groups to Access List tab.
 In this view entries on the right are already included on the permission list.

 NOTE: User roles with the ability to access reports include System Administrator (by default), Survey Administrator, Report Administrator, and Report Viewer.
 Only these users can be added to a report ACL.
 Click here for more details on user roles.

 Users/groups on the left can be added to the ACL by clicking the desired entry.
 The entry will then move to the right-hand box.

 To configure the newly added entry’s permissions, return to the Access List tab.

 Select the newly added user to reveal a list of permission options on the right.
 Select desired permission(s), making sure that the permission level you select corresponds with the user’s designated user role(s).